SmartGridready/SmartGridready.github.io/docs/_sources/content/functional-profiles.rst.txt

       - Used with :term:`Products` that allow controlling heat pumps and reading information from heat pumps.
       - :ref:`heating-circuit`

     * - **Inverter**
-      - Used with :term:`Products` that allow controlling and reading status from :term:`PV-Inverter` devices.
+      - Used with :term:`Products` that allow controlling and reading status from :term:`PV-Inverter` devices
-      - :ref:`inverter`
+      - :ref:`inverter` and :ref:`battery-system` devices.

     * - **Metering**
       - Used with :term:`Products` that provide metering an measurement functionalities like electrical power or energy